RedeployAB/burnit/README.md

 | `BURNIT_SESSION_DATABASE_REDIS_ENABLE_TLS` | Enable TLS for the Redis client.
 Default: true. |

 ### Command-line flags

+All the available configuration that can be done with environment variables:

 ```sh
 Command-line configuration for burnit: